ssciwr/parzivAI/README.md

 ├── example_notebooks/         # Usage examples
 ├── docs/                      # Documentation
 ```

+## Create models
+Download models using ollama or from Hugging Face.
+You can use `ollama create my-model` in the model directory to add the model to the local ollama model library (on Linux, stored in `/usr/share/ollama/.ollama/models`, on Windows in `~/.ollama/models`).
+Test the ollama model using the `ollama run my-model` command.
+Ollama can use various model formats for input, see [here](https://github.com/ollama/ollama/blob/main/docs/import.md).

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for further details.